Skip to main content

 Pollution stickers in France

-The Air Quality Certificate is a French label called “vignette crit’air” that indicates the vehicle's level of pollution.
+The Air Quality Certificate “vignette crit’air” is a French label called that indicates the vehicle's level of pollution.
 The higher the certificate number, the more polluting the vehicle.
 If you’re the owner of a vehicle registered in France or abroad, and you’re planning on driving in the French cities of Paris, Lyon, Grenoble, Marseille, Reims, Montpellier, Nice, Clermont, Toulouse or Strasbourg, you will have to display this round sticker behind the windscreen of your vehicle.

 There are 6 categories of stickers, each one corresponding to a more or a less polluting group of vehicles.
 The classification depends on the type of vehicle, its motorization and the European norm of pollutant emissions it respects, known as “Euro norm”.
-Battery-driven vehicles are attributed a special sticker for their zero emissions feature.
+Battery-driven vehicles receive a special sticker for their zero emissions feature.
 However, the most polluting vehicles are excluded from the classification and they can't request an air quality certificate.

 You can use the simulator of the French government to find out your vehicle’s environmental class.